Skip to main content

 While this problem can be solved in multiple (and possibly simpler) ways, we take a structured approach to demonstrate the use of Ocelot’s matching and backtracking tools:

-1. Match Twiss parameters within the FODO lattice to reach desired beta amplitudes using the match function
+1. Match Twiss parameters within the FODO lattice to reach desired beta amplitudes using the new Matcher API

 2. Perform Twiss backtracking through the chicanes and modulators using the twiss function